ramondomiingos/PPGTI2001-cloud-computing/README.md

 # Personal learning

 - In our scenario, we need to expose the api, since the requests made by the front were client-side, using an internal IP would not work.
-- All pods have many environment variables in the format `<NAME>_SERIVCE_HOST` to identify other services, and can be used in yaml as configuration envs.
+- All pods have many environment variables in the format `<NAME>_SERVICE_HOST` to identify other services, and can be used in yaml as configuration envs.
 [Example](k8s/api-deployment.yaml) line 39.
 - To see all envs you can use `kubectl exec <pod-name> printenv`.
 - Other format for URL is `<service-name>.<namespace|default>.svc.cluster.local:<service-port>`;